jarviscanada/jarvis_data_eng_AdityaKhajanchi/README.md

 **Business Systems Analyst, Jarvis (2025-present)**: This section is currently in progress.
 More content will be added soon.
 Thank you.

 **Data Analyst, Geopogo (2022-Present)**: Collaborated to develop a Tableau dashboard displaying KPIs from 12+ data sources for stakeholders, including investors, senior management, and team leads.
-Implemented an ETL pipeline to semi-automate data transformation, reducing manual data entry by 50% and saving up to 5 hours weekly.
+Implemented an ETL pipeline to automate data transformation, reducing manual data entry by 50% and saving up to 5 hours weekly.
 Streamlined data management for ZoneQuestAI by implementing batch imports/exports and scheduled backups in Firebase, enhancing process efficiency, data integrity, and accessibility.
 Identified key usage and engagement trends that led to a 15% increase in engagement and 25% increase in organic growth through data-driven recommendations.
 Contributed to the research, extraction, and implementation of GIS data from publicly available sources to integrate into the latest release.

 **Analyst, Coordinator, Software Engineering, Architecttura Architects (2021-2022)**: Implemented an Excel productivity tracker for LiDAR scanning projects, reducing project turnaround time by 35%.
 Developed and maintained a Power BI dashboard, presenting insights on operational efficiency and project timelines to senior management in weekly meetings.
 Coordinated 25+ projects, managing initiatives over $10MM for The City of Windsor and $30MM for Ontario School Boards.
 Liaised with internal and external project stakeholders to improve process efficiency.
 Maintained clear and concise documentation and user guides for knowledge transfer.

-**Technical Support Advisor, Concentrix Technologies (2020-2021)**: Developed strong problem-solving skills by creating, updating, and efficiently resolving IT support tickets for users with iOS, macOS devices, while exceeding SLA requirements by 12%.

 ## Education
 **Zekelman School of Business, St. Clair College (2019-2020)**, Post-graduate Certificate, Data Analytics
 - GPA: 3.8/4.0
 - Presented 'Rent Analysis & Municipal Services Call Analysis of Windsor City' Data Visualization project to ambassadors of Argentina, Chile, Ecuador, and Peru
-- Class Representative, Student Council Member
+- Class Representative, Student Council

 **School of Computer Studies, Ahmedabad University (2015-2018)**, Bachelor of Computer Application, Computer Applications
 - GPA: 3.5/4.0
 - President, Computer and Tech Club
 - President, Campus Events Committee
-- Invitee, Student Council Member
+- Class Representative, Student Council

 ## Miscellaneous